glessard/swift-atomics/README.md

 #### Requirements

 This version of `SwiftAtomics` requires Swift 4.0 or later.
+On Linux, it also requires Clang 3.6 or later.